Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Fast forward a few hours.
 I had everything measured out—at least I thought I did.
 I spent what felt like an eternity fiddling around with my little miter saw, trying to get those cuts just right.
 I swear, sometimes I’d hold the wood up, thinking it looked perfect, and as soon as I brought that saw down, I could hear my granddad chuckling at me from the great beyond.
 Turns out, precision isn’t just a word; it’s vital.

 There I was, ready to piece it all together, filled with that rare mixture of excitement and fear.
 I mean, I pictured my family sitting around this table, sipping coffee, sharing .
-But when I assembled the legs, it became painfully clear: they were all different lengths.
+But when I assembled the , it became painfully clear: they were all different lengths.
 I almost gave up.
 Would it be easier to just buy something from IKEA?
 But as I stood there, staring at my work, I couldn’t turn back.

 Lessons in Frustration